UHDanke/gd_docs/docs/triggers/items/count.md

 #### Target Order

-Count instances are ordered by **Target Count** in ascending order if the new **Item ID** value is bigger or equal to the old one, and in descending order if the value is strictly lower.
+Count instances are mapped by **Target Count**, on activation **Target Count** is looped through in ascending order if the new **Item ID** value is bigger or equal to the old one, and in descending order if the value is strictly lower.
 Instances with the same **Target Count** use spawn order (from oldest to newest).

 #### Count Interrupt